suvir1711/Predictive-Analysis/README.md

 4. Decision Trees
 5. Random forest classifier

-### Following are the accuracy scores for the models for each sample-
+### Accuracy scores for the models for each sample-
 |          | Model 1 | Model 2 | Model 3 | Model 4 | Model 5 |
 | ------   | ------ | ------- | ------- | ------- | ------- |
 | Sample 1 | 0.89   | 0.88  | 0.83  |   0.96   |    0.99    |